jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm_messagevariables.md

 ```
 {% endraw %}

 The use of these variables is specific to the alarm they are used to describe.
-In the Alarms Dialog, you may copy and paste alarm descriptions including these variables from one severity to another.
+In the [Alarms Dialog][enterprise_cfgmonitor_alarms], you may copy and paste alarm descriptions including these variables from one severity to another.
 Further customized use of these variables is not recommended.

 {% include links.html %}